Want a gaming monitor with both a high resolution and a high refresh rate, but not sure which one to pick?

 About The Monitor

-If you want to deal with OLED’s limited brightness, uncommon subpixel layout and the risk of burn-in, the AOC Agon Pro AG274QZM is the best 1440p 240Hz gaming monitor with proper HDR support thanks to its 576-zone mini LED FALD backlight.
+If you want to deal with OLED’s limited brightness and the risk of burn-in, the AOC Agon Pro AG274QZM is the best 1440p 240Hz gaming monitor with proper HDR support thanks to its 576-zone mini LED FALD backlight.

 Image Quality